|Elliott Sound Products||MOSFET Relays|

 As noted earlier, I cannot recommend the charge coupled driver for use in an audio amp.
 It may be suitable for switching mains ... in which case the coupling caps (C1 and C3) must be Y2-Class (certified) types.
 All circuitry must have the required creepage and clearance distances for separation of hazardous voltage from your control electronics.

 If you do use floating fixed supplies, you need to decide whether to switch the supply on and off to control your relay, or leave the supply running and use an optocoupler to control the gate voltage.
 The opto approach has a definite advantage in speed - it's easy to achieve sub-millisecond switching times, but at the expense of additional components.
-Switching the power supply on and off can result in MOSFET switch-off times of 10s or even 100s of milliseconds!
+Switching the power supply on and off can result in MOSFET switch-off times of 10s or even 100s of milliseconds, depending on the load resistance.

 In terms of ultimate simplicity, the supply rail bias scheme wins hands down for power amplifiers.
 No oscillators or transformers, and very few parts, so there's not much to go wrong.
 Standard transistor output optocouplers are cheap and readily available, and the most expensive part of the system is the MOSFETs.
 This is the scheme that I would probably use, provided that the speaker relay isn't used for muting.
 It's unlikely that any alternative scheme can come close for overall cost and lack of complexity.